rahulgunjal225/Python-Tutorial/README.md

-# PythonPtoject
+# PythonTutorial
-this is my first python project
+this is my first python Tutorial